tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 If we look at the Test `ISSUE_DATAGENERALIZATIONS_NOTEMPTY`, the Test alerts users that there is value in the field that indicates that the data may have been generalized in some way.
 For example, the field for `dwc:dataGeneralizations` may say "placed on quarter degree grid".
 A Response could be:

-* `Response.status`=RUN_HAS_RESULT,
+* `Response.status`=RUN_HAS_RESULT
-* `Response.result`=POTENTIAL_ISSUE,
+* `Response.result`=POTENTIAL_ISSUE
-* `Response.comment`="dwc:dataGeneralizations is bdq:NotEmpty this data has been generalized in some way and may or may not be fit for your use".
+* `Response.comment`="dwc:dataGeneralizations is bdq:NotEmpty this data has been generalized in some way and may or may not be fit for your use"

 Alternatively, if there is nothing in the `dwc:dataGeneralizations` field, i.e. it is empty; the Response may be:

-* `Response.status`=RUN_HAS_RESULT,
+* `Response.status`=RUN_HAS_RESULT
-* `Response.result`=NOT_ISSUE,
+* `Response.result`=NOT_ISSUE
-* `Response.comment`="dwc:dataGeneralizations is bdq:Empty".
+* `Response.comment`="dwc:dataGeneralizations is bdq:Empty"

 ##### 3.2.3.4 Measure Test Reports (non-normative)

 `Measure` Tests can be thought of as metrics.
 These Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
 Almost all of the `Measure` Tests defined in BDQ are `Multi Record` Tests that are powerful tools for formal support of `Quality Control` and `Quality Assurance` under the [Fitness for Use Framework Ontology](../../bdqffdq/index.md).

 There is one `Single Record` `Measure` Test that provides a metric on a Darwin Core term in a `Single Record`, MEASURE_EVENTDATE_DURATION_SECONDS, which provides a measure of the duration in seconds of the `dwc:eventDate`.
 This test is intended to allow consumers of data quality reports to quickly identify records where the collecting event is known to a precision of about a day or less, or about a year or less, or any arbitrary time range that may be of interest to a particular use.

 For example, if the `dwc:eventDate` is "2020", the Response would be:
-The duration of a year in seconds is about 31,536,000 seconds (or about 31,622,400 in a leap year, about as sometimes there are leap seconds as well (complexities that contributed to us not defining `Validations` for event dates shorter than a year)) so the Response would be:

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`="31622400"
 * `Response.comment`="The provided dwc:eventDate [2020] represents a time interval of a year that was a leap year, so it had 366 days or 31622400 seconds"

+A calendar year is usually 31,536,000 seconds (365 days), but it is not always that simple: some years have 366 days (leap years), and in some time scales additional leap seconds may be inserted.
+(Because of these complexities, it is not straightforward to make precise assertions such as “this `dwc:eventDate` represents a duration of less than a year”.
+Such complexities that contributed to us not defining specific `Validation` Tests that would ask such questions, this measure allows users to determine what determine what duration of event dates provides sufficient quality for their specific purposes.)

 There are a small set of `Measures` that count up the results of other tests run on the same `SingleRecord` one of these is the Test `MEASURE_AMENDMENTS_PROPOSED`, it provides a count of the number of Amendment Tests that proposed changes to that record.